Joana Vicente

-In 2013, Vicente was named to Variety's Women's Impact List and Marie Claire's New Guard power list.
-She also served on the World Cinema Jury for the 2013 Sundance Film Festival.
-In 2014, she was named one of the Brooklyn Magazine's 100 Most Influential People in Brooklyn Culture.
-In April of that year, Vicente gave a talk at the TedxLIU conference "The Innovator Within: Redefining Entrepreneurship" entitled "Keep Walking: How to achieve your goals or Crossing the Street in Saigon: A Metaphor for the Young Entrepreneur".

-In 2018, Vicente succeeded Piers Handling as executive director of the Toronto International Film Festival.
-Following the 2021 Toronto International Film Festival, she stepped down from that role to take a job as CEO of the Sundance Institute.

-Open City Films
+Joana Vicente is an American film producer and executive.

+Vicente was the CEO of the Sundance Institute and Sundance Film Festival.
+Before joining the Institute, she spent three years as Executive Director and Co-Head of the Toronto International Film Festival (TIFF) and the TIFF organization.

+Vicente spent nearly a decade as the Executive Director of the not-for-profit Independent Filmmaker Project (now the Gotham Film & Media Institute).
+At IFP, she founded the Made in NY Media Center, a partnership with the Mayor’s Office of Media and Entertainment and the New York City Economic Development Corporation.
+The Made in NY Media Center by IFP was an incubator for start-ups at the intersection of storytelling and technology.

+She is a recipient of the Made in New York Award©, which she received from Mayor Mike Bloomberg for her contributions to the growth of NYC’s media and entertainment industries.
+Vicente was an adjunct professor at NYU Stern Business School, where she taught The Business of Film.
+She is also a Film Slate Advisor for the NYU Production Lab.

+Career

-Vicente and Kliot are co-founders and presidents of Open City Films, a production company of feature films and documentaries with an acclaimed catalog of films including Three Seasons, Enron: The Smartest Guys in the Room, Coffee and Cigarettes, Redacted, The Assassination of Richard Nixon, Welcome to the Dollhouse and Awake.
-Throughout the years, their films have been nominated for 23 Independent Spirit Awards- four have won.
-Their films have also been selected numerous times for the Cannes, Berlin, Venice, and Toronto film festivals and have garnered four winning trophies at The Sundance Film Festival.
+Vicente and Kliot are co-founders and presidents of Open City Films, a production company of feature films and documentaries with a catalog of films including Three Seasons, Enron: The Smartest Guys in the Room, Coffee and Cigarettes, Redacted, The Assassination of Richard Nixon, Welcome to the Dollhouse and Awake.
+Throughout the years, their films have been nominated for 23 Independent Spirit Awards — four have won.
+Their films have also been selected for the Cannes, Berlin, Venice, and Toronto film festivals and have four awards at The Sundance Film Festival.

-Blow Up Pictures

-In 1998, Vicente and Kliot founded Blow Up Pictures, the first digital production company in the United States.
+In 1998, Vicente and Kliot founded Blow Up Pictures, a digital production company.
 Their first film, Chuck & Buck, was the first digital film produced and distributed in the US.
 It premiered at the Sundance Film Festival and was nominated for five Independent Spirit Awards in 2001.
-Under the Blow Up banner, Vicente and Kliot also produced such films as Lovely and Amazing, Series 7: The Contenders, and Love in the Time of Money.
+Under the Blow Up banner, Vicente and Kliot also produced Lovely and Amazing, Series 7: The Contenders, and Love in the Time of Money.

-HDNet Films

 In 2003, Vicente and Kliot co-founded HDNet Films with Mark Cuban and Todd Wagner.
 The company produced 18 films in five years, all shot on digital video.
 The HDNet Films production of Steven Soderbergh's Bubble was the first film ever to be released "day-and-date," in the United States, simultaneously opening across theatrical, cable and satellite television, and home video platforms.
-This innovative distribution strategy allowed consumers to choose how, when and where they wished to see a film.

 Films produced under HDNet include Academy-Award nominated Enron: The Smartest Guys in the Room, and Redacted, which took the Silver Lion at the 2007 Venice Film Festival.